smalik-cybersec/My-Cybersecurity-Journey/L02_Linux_Essentials/M02_access_the_command_line/3_access_the_command_line_with_the_desktop.md

-Perfect, Shahid!
-Here's your complete, professional-grade documentation for:

----

 # 🖥️ **Access the Command Line with the Desktop**

 > *Lesson 03 (Continuation): Red Hat System Administration / Linux Essentials*